 In short, matching the right talent with the right employer changes lives.

-2. Business impact
+2. You create business impact

 3. Sharing experiences is your job

 Culture and values are not fluff.
-When you focus on employee stories to support some of the conceptual elements of a workplace, you’re marketing actual experiences based in fact.
+When you focus on employee stories to support conceptual elements of a workplace, you’re marketing actual experiences based in fact.
 Candidates need to know what your organization can do for them personally and professionally so they can evaluate whether it’s a fit and opt in or out of applying.

 As companies evolve, so does the culture.
-Divisions are created, organizations merge, new benefits are implemented as candidates and society demands it, products raise in prominence, they go after a different market.
+Divisions are created, organizations merge, new benefits are implemented as candidates and society demand it, products raise in prominence, they go after a different market.
 Your job is to keep candidates informed as the employee experience changes.